nixon-voxell/apu_final_year_project/introduction.typ

 Complex content and logic would not be possible through a typical WYSIWYG editor.
 For instance, it is virtually impossible to author a custom polygon shape in the editor with custom math based animation which depends on a time value.
-This can only be achieved through code, and is often limited by the application programming interface (API) layer provided by the WYSIWYG editor.
+This can only be achieved through code, and is often limited by the API layer provided by the WYSIWYG editor.
 This creates a huge distinction between the game/UI logic and the visual representation that is needed to convey the messages.

 === Slow iteration time and feedback loops in development